-Wexford Harbour and town is located ten miles north of Ireland’s southeast corner.
-It is situated in a shallow, eastward-facing river estuary that is crossed by a marked five-mile long channel to the quays.
-Visiting boats may come alongside fishing boats moored on the town quay, anchor off or pick up club visitor moorings inside the harbour.
+Wexford Harbour is located ten miles north of Ireland’s southeast corner.
+Home to the county town, it welcomes visiting boats who may come alongside fishing boats moored against the town quay, to anchor off or pick up club visitor moorings inside the harbour.

 Keyfacts for Wexford Harbour